Skip to main content

 New to Germany?
 Read This First

-Getting a credit card here requires a German address and usually a Schufa score (that's the German credit scoring system).
-If you just arrived and have no credit history yet, don't worry.
+Getting a credit card here requires a German address and usually a Schufa score (Germany's credit scoring system, roughly comparable to a credit score in the US or UK).
+If you just arrived and have zero credit history, that is normal.
 Start with a debit card from N26 or DKB.
-They have lower requirements.
-After 6 to 12 months, your Schufa builds up and you can apply for a full credit card.
-Need money sooner?
-Check our small loan comparison or instant loans for foreigners.
+They have lower entry requirements.
+After about 6 to 12 months of regular banking, your Schufa builds up enough for a proper credit card.
+For a full breakdown of every option available to non-Germans, read our dedicated credit card guide for foreigners in Germany.
+If you are a foreigner or expat, check our best credit cards for foreigners ranking for cards that work without German credit history.
+Short on cash while settling in?
+You can compare small loans or check instant loans for foreigners.

 Free Credit Card Comparison 2026